10gen/gha-self-hosted-runner-pool-k8s/README.md

 kubectl create secret generic access-token \
     --from-literal=ACCESS_TOKEN='your-gh-pat'
 ```
-2. Set the number of runners you want in your pool.
+2. Set the number of runners you want in your pool by updating the `spec.replicas` field in `gha-self-hosted-deployment.yaml`.

 ```
 spec: